influxdata/chronograf/docs/auth.md

 ### Optional: Configuring Authentication Duration

 By default, auth will remain valid for 30 days via a cookie stored in the browser.
-This duration can be changed with the environmental variable `AUTH_DURATION`.
+This duration can be changed with the environment variable `AUTH_DURATION`.
 For example, to change it to 1 hour, use:

 ```sh
 export AUTH_DURATION=1h